sguox002/leetcode/leetcode-all.md

 - use double for factorial.
 ->>

-<<-1593	Split a String Into the Max Number of Unique Substrings    		46.7%	Medium
-backtracking using hashset.
-take from one char to the whole string and leave a subproblem.
-->>

 <<-1601	Maximum Number of Achievable Transfer Requests    		47.2%	Hard
 n buildings from 0 to n-1.
 Given a list of requests transfering from src to dest.
 All building is full, so net change shall be 0.